wqking/eventpp/doc/anyid.md

 ## Details

-Any values of hashable types can be converted to `AnyHashable` implicit, thus the values can be passed to `EventDispatcher` or `EventQueue` as the event type.
+Any values of hashable types can be converted to `AnyHashable` implicitly, thus the values can be passed to `EventDispatcher` or `EventQueue` as the event type.
 A hashable type is a type that can be used with `std::hash`.
 Note: the hash value calculated by `std::hash` has chances to collide.
 Two different event IDs with the same hash will be treated as the same ID.